About

 Performance is cheap.

-Consulting Slide decks instead of usable artifacts.
+Consulting Slide decks instead of useful artifacts.

 Education Busywork instead of standards-aligned material.

-Software Harvesting users instead of serving them.
+Software Apps that harvest users instead of serving them.

-Ed Programs Worksheets about business instead of letting kids build something real.
+Ed Programs Worksheets about business, instead of letting kids build something real.

 iii.The Disciplines Four areas of work